 5) The Agh's that upgrades this ability is pretty damned good, and is worth looking to build as a luxury support item if your game goes late enough.
 50% damage reduction aura is GOOD, especially since you can manually activate this in nearly any circumstance.

 6) The manual cast of this ability cancels channeling.
 So like.
 Don't press R when you're trying to TP out, ok?
 It'll activate itself if you get damaged, I swear.

 It's been a while since I've done one of these.
 What comes next?

 Item builds.
 It's always been item builds.
 How did you forget that it's...

 +25 Movement Speed vs. +25% XP gain.

-In the vast majority of games, you'l be getting the move speed talent, as Abaddon's kit is mainly countered by enemies being able to kite and out-run him.
+It used to be that in the vast majority of my games, I'd get the move speed talent, as Abaddon's kit is mainly countered by enemies being able to kite and out-run him.
 You also get much better synergy with your skills this way, since Curse of Avernus

 is a percentage based move speed buff.